 The IAA is also responsible for the the safety and security regulation of the civil aviation industry in Ireland.

-The IAA is a partner of the Aireon joint venture, which will deliver the first ever global air traffic surveillance system using space-based Automatic Dependent Surveillance-Broadcast (ADS-B) from 2019.
+The IAA is a partner of the Aireon joint venture, which - from 2019 - has been delivering the first ever global air traffic surveillance system using space-based Automatic Dependent Surveillance-Broadcast (ADS-B).
 The IAA and Aireon will also offer the aviation industry’s first and only free global emergency aircraft location service (Aireon Aircraft Locating and Emergency Response Tracking (ALERT)).

 The IAA is a shareholder of Entry Point North, the leading international Air Traffic Controller training academy, as well as a founding member of the COOPANS Alliance.